-Our classrooms are a sacred place where we leave a piece of ourselves every day.
+Our classrooms are sacred places where we leave a piece of ourselves every day.
 Whether you have your own personal classroom or you share one with other teachers, most consider what they can put into the arsenal of classroom materials on a regular basis to make it better than ever.

 As you know, I am a HUGE promoter in flexible seating and setting up a fully student-centered classroom.
-As a matter of fact, our first professional development course explains to you what exactly that looks like and how it really is possible to differentiate for each and every person in your classroom (including you!).
+As a matter of fact, our professional development course explains to you what exactly that looks like and how it really is possible to differentiate for each and every person in your classroom (including you!).

 Some of these teacher supplies might seem simple, or silly even, but let me tell you….they make a DRASTIC DIFFERENCE in your classroom in practice, function, and demeanor.
 As someone who has tested these options out with HIGH SCHOOL students, I can promise you…they work!

 Fidget Devices aka THE BEST teacher supplies!

 We all remember the fidget spinner craze.
-It seemed like every kid had something they were spinning around in class and were completely distracting them from what they should be doing.
+It seemed like every kid had something they were spinning around in class and was completely distracting them from what they should be doing.
 The devices themselves weren’t the problem….how they were being utilized was.
 In essence, one of two things was wrong: 1.
 The “wrong” student had the device or 2.
 They weren’t using them in the correct capacity.

 For all the rest of us, we need to take time to refocus every now and again.
 Whereas the attention span of the average person years ago was 20 minutes, do you know what it is now?
 SEVEN SECONDS. #notatypo.
 We are so used to being drawn in different directions, we need brain breaks in order to keep on, keeping on.
 Our students?
 No different.
 Shouldn’t we make sure our must-have teacher supplies help with that?

-So that’s where these little gizmos come into play.
-When used appropriately, they HELP the student focus and are great to add to your list of teacher supplies.
-They are completing some type of repetitive action, and that will help them complete the task at hand.
 Sumathi Reddy wrote about the benefits of having the ability to fidget in the Wall Street Journal in 2015.
 Though focusing on students who have ADHD, the message is not lost that anyone who needs to do something (think chewing gum, pen tapping, etc.) can benefit from this.
-In the article, guidance counselor Jennifer Keller breaks it down perfectly in stating, “If (the students) move their bodies while they’re working it doesn’t disturb anybody but it fills their own neurological need for motion and activity.”
-I’m telling you….I’ve tried these things….and they work!

 These little things are awesome.
-They’re made of a stretchy canvas type material and have a marble inside.
+They’re made of a stretchy canvas-type material and have a marble inside.
 They fit in the palm of your hand and you can just roll the marble back and forth.
 It’s pretty mindless, but it’s calming.
 I’ve found myself playing with them and the students who utilize them love them.
 You can give them out to the students who need them or have them in a jar they can grab themselves (they can have to turn in some type of collateral if you’re afraid of them walking away….figure out what works best for you).